 Dillard’s book is a type of instructional memoir.
 I’d seen it included on ‘best books for writers’ listicles enough times to pick it up.
 And it was a good choice.
-She uses sparse prose and snatches of imagery to draw illuminations and lessons about what it means to be a writer, and what she’s done.
-It’s intimate, and also universal.
+She uses sparse prose and snatches of imagery to draw illuminations and insights about what it means to be a writer, and what she’s done.
+It’s intimate and also universal.

 But that quote: “How we spend our days is, of course, how we spend our lives.”
 That really landed with me.

 Because if that’s the case (it is) isn’t it worth it to spend our days (and thus our lives), doing things that we’re interested in?
 We put more of ourselves into, and get more out of?
 The hard work we do to earn a living and become more fully evolved as a person.
 Also, to make time for leisure pursuits, for family, for friendships, and adventure.

 The hard work we do to earn a living and the even harder work we do to become more fully evolved as a person.
 And also, to make time for leisure pursuits, for family, for friendships, and adventure.

 As a new dad, a creative person working 4/5s, and a chronic procrastinator, I feel that lesson deeply.

 I shared this quote with my friend Simon when we met up for coffee to talk about being new dads.
 We marveled over it for a while.
 And I think the practicable life lessons are clear and actionable.

 Quit fucking around.
 But also: make more time to fuck around, be idle, stare at your laughing baby.
 Learn sleight-of-hand magic, ride bikes.
 And plan adventures, put in the hard yards to work on the things you’re committed to.
 But also: bake bread, sleep more, and tell the people you care about that you love them.